 I left the building smiling, just to burst into tears around the corner.

 I cried my heart out for three million years.

 Had I waited for one more fraction of second, I would have smashed the bloody clocking machine into his damn face.
 My hands were trembling, I didn’t know who I was, I didn’t know how I’d ended up there, I didn’t know what the fuck I was doing with my life.

 And the worst part is that I didn’t know in what language I was thinking all this.

 I didn’t want a better office job, a better boss, another clocking machine.

 I had no respect for the status quo nor the Christmas party.

-Boss, we’ve never had the chance to speak again since then, and I perfectly know that you don’t like this story and don’t like me either anymore.
+Boss, we’ve never had the chance to speak again since then, and I know that you don’t like this story and don’t like me anymore either.
 I can picture you now.
-You boringly sit at your desk covered in Maltesers, wearing a suit that does not match your trousers, you’ve had about 19 coffees since this morning and you don’t know what the hell buy Sam for her birthday.
+You boringly sit at your desk covered in Maltesers, wearing a suit that does not match your trousers, you’ve had about 19 coffees since this morning and you don’t know what the hell you should buy Sam for her birthday.

 But you know what, Boss?